AllonKleinLab/paper-data/Scully_Ciona_blood_2025/scRNA-seq_analysis/gene_enrichment_analysis/README.md

-The scripts in this folder were used to run Gene Ontology (GO) enrichment analysis.
-See methods section "Gene Ontology Enrichment Analysis".
+The scripts in this folder were used to run gene enrichment analysis.
+See methods section "Gene Enrichment Analysis".

 The files are: